An Excerpt: Apistli

 “And who is Másatl?”

-Apistli looked up and met her eyes.
-He hadn't expected that.
+Apistli looked up at her, unconsciously searching for the eyes behind the undyed bandana.
+He hadn't expected to hear that name.
+That wasn’t in the script.
 “Másatl is no one and everyone who is, who has ever been, and who ever will be.”

 “And whose body does he wear?”